 Researchers are learning more about the delicate balance of bacteria within the microbiome.
 And leaky gut has become one of the most common and preventable diseases in dogs (and humans).

 If leaky gut is causing your dog’s allergies, it’s dangerous to treat his skin conditions with antibiotic creams and steroids.
 And it’s pointless.
-And prescription allergy diets are also futile.
+Prescription allergy diets are also futile.
 They’re loaded with carbohydrates and preservatives.
-These are the exact things that cause leaky gut.
-And they’ll cause more harm to the microbiome.
+These are the exact things that cause leaky gut … so they cause more harm to dog gut health and allergies won’t improve.

-Do you want to get rid of your dog’s allergies for good?
-Then stop treating his skin and destroying his immune system – and start treating his gut!
+Probiotics play a huge part in dog gut health and allergies.
+But there are several other things you need to do as well.
+So if you want to get rid of your dog’s allergies for good … stop treating his skin and destroying his immune system – and start treating his gut!

 - Stop unnecessary vaccines: Most adult dogs don’t need to be re-vaccinated.
 There’s long been research showing most vaccines protect for life.
-Ask your vet to run a titer test to see if he really needs that vaccine (chances are, he’s protected).
-Here’s more information on titer testing.
+Ask your vet to run a titer test to see if he really needs that vaccine (chances are, he’s protected from shots he’s had earlier in life).

 - Lessen your dog’s stress: When he’s alone, have a neighbor visit or take him to daycare.

 - Stop feeding kibble: Kibble is at least 30% carbohydrate, often more.
 And it has grains and lectins, which irritate the gut.
 Starchy foods feed harmful bacteria.
-A fresh, raw diet is a better option.
+A fresh, raw diet is the best dog food for gut health.

 - Stop feeding processed foods: Processed foods contain preservatives, genetically modified ingredients (such as alfalfa, soy, corn and canola oil) and colorings that damage the microbiome.